openshift/insights-operator/docs/arch.md

 ### Clusterconfig gatherer

 Defined in [clusterconfig_gatherer.go](../pkg/gatherers/clusterconfig/clusterconfig_gatherer.go).
-This gatherer is run regularly (2h by default) and gathers various data related to cluster config (see [gathered-data doc](../docs/gathered-data.md) for more details).
+This gatherer is ran regularly (2h by default) and gathers various data related to cluster config (see [gathered-data doc](../docs/gathered-data.md) for more details).

 The data from this gatherer is stored under `/config` directory in the archive.